skiadas/Calc1Course/notes/limit_trig.md

 ### The Squeeze Theorem

-- The squeeze theorem allows us to deal with functions that have some parts that are hard to deal with, but end up not to not matter in the long run.
+- The squeeze theorem allows us to deal with functions that have some parts that are hard to deal with, but end up to not matter in the long run.
 - Example: $\displaystyle \lim_{x\to 0} x \sin\frac{1}{x}$
     - $\sin\frac{1}{x}$ behaves erratically.
 But it stays within $\pm 1$.
     - $x$ goes to $0$.